bde-dev/homelab/README.md

 Self-hosting a container registry will allow me to create container images for my `dotnet` apps.

+It would also allow me to set up some pull-through caches to reduce devpod creation times.

 #### CNI

 I want to use `Cilium` for my `CNI`.